thesse1/webmethods-api-gateway-staging/README.md

 ## Pipelines for API Gateway configurations

-The API Gateway Staging solution includes eight Azure DevOps build pipelines (for each tenant) for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments and eight pipelines (for each tenant) for exporting the API Gateway configurations from CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT into the Azure DevOps repository.
+The API Gateway Staging solution includes eight Azure DevOps build pipelines (for each tenant) for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments and eight pipelines (for each tenant) for exporting the API Gateway configurations from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT into the Azure DevOps repository.

 In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on / exported from the target environment.